aws-samples/improve-employee-productivity-using-genai/README.md

 ### Estimated Costs

+Bedrock Pricing can be seen in the [AWS Bedrock Pricing page](https://aws.amazon.com/bedrock/pricing/).
 The estimated costs for the given scenario are as follows:

 - **Claude 3 Haiku Model**:
   - Bedrock: $57.90